Turkmens: Turkmens in Afghanistan

-Turkmens of Stavropol krai' of Russia
+Turkmens of Stavropol Krai of Russia

 A long established Turkmen colony resides in Stavropol Krai of southern Russia.
 The local ethnic Russian population often refers to them as Trukhmen, and these Turkmen sometimes use the self-designation Turkpen.
 According to the 2010 Census of Russia, they numbered 15,048, and accounted for 0.5% of the total population of Stavropol Krai.

-The Turkmens are said to have migrated into the Caucasus in the 17th century, in particular in the Mangyshlak region.
-These migrants belonged mainly to the Chowdur (Russian variants Chaudorov, Chavodur), Sonchadj and Ikdir tribes.
+The Turkmens are said to have migrated into the Caucasus in the 17th century, mostly from the Mangyshlak region.
+These migrants belonged mainly to the Chowdur (in Russian "Chaudorov" or "Chavodur"), Sonchadj and Ikdir tribes.
 The early settlers were nomadic but over time became sedentary.
 In their cultural life the Trukhmens of today differ very little from their neighbours and are now settled farmers and stockbreeders.

 Although the Turkmen language belongs to the Oghuz group of Turkic languages, in Stavropol it has been strongly influenced by the Nogai language, which belongs to the Kipchak group.
 The phonetic system, grammatical structure and to some extent also the vocabulary have been somewhat influenced.